 Biographical/Historical Note: Art society; Boston, Mass.
 Founded in 1879 as the Boston Art Student's Association by pupils of the School of Drawing and Painting at the Museum of Fine Arts, Boston.
 Changed its name to the Copley Society of Boston in 1901.
 Its purpose is to promote interest in art in Boston and to cultivate a spirit of fraternity among artists and art students.

-The Copley Society records were microfilmed as a loan in 1984; the records were given to the Archives of American Art in 1986.
+The Copley Society records were microfilmed as a loan in 1984 and subsequently donated to the Archives of American Art in 1986.

 How to Use this Collection